 The Applicant's proposal presents an opportunity to redevelop an underutilized surface parking area into a quality, energy-efficient, and affordable townhouse community that advances the Comprehensive Plan's objectives and goals while providing appropriate transition to the surrounding stable neighborhoods.
 Most significantly, the project will help the City achieve its housing policy by constructing affordable townhouses and selling to select families with low- to moderate-income at below market rate.
 The resulting community is designed to meet the applicable zoning requirements, and to demonstrate compatibility with the existing institutional use and the existing residential neighborhoods.

 IV.
 WAIVERS AND MODIFICATIONS

-The proposed development will provide residential development, and conform to all applicable ordinances, regulations, and adopted standards, except as noted below and as stated in the Master Development Plan.
+The proposed development will provide residential development, and conform to all applicable ordinances, regulations, and adopted standards, except for the waivers and modifications listed below and stated on Sheet 2 of the Master Development Plan.